 Special education needs

 The government adopted a more inclusive approach when approaches such as integration and institutionalization ‘did not reap expected results’.
 Currently, ‘places available in special schools are declining as more students with special educational needs and disabilities are educated in mainstream schools’.
-However, inclusion has not been fully embraced and very few children with special educational needs have been included in regular schools.
+However, inclusion has not been fully embraced and very few children with special education needs have been included in regular schools.

-There is no specific legislation or policies for inclusive education in Zimbabwe.
-The Education Act of 1987, as amended in 1996 and 2006, states respectively that every child has the right to access education at the nearest school and should not be discriminated against by the imposition of onerous terms and conditions in regard to admission to any school on the ground of race, tribe, place of origin, national origin, political opinion, colour, creed or gender.
+There is no specific legislation or policy for inclusive education in Zimbabwe.
+The Education Act of 1987, as amended in 1996 and 2006, states that every child has the right to access education at the nearest school and should not be discriminated against by the imposition of onerous terms and conditions in regard to admission to any school on the ground of race, tribe, place of origin, national origin, political opinion, colour, creed or gender.
 It also provides for access for all to basic education up to grade 7.